jhcook/kubernetes-dev-env/README.md

 It features a sidecar that provides TCP ESTABLISHED connections using conntrack.
 This sidecar is featured in an example with Keda to scale objects based on connection rate.
+This can be found in `hpa` directory.

-The stack provides the latest Rancher release (2.6.4) and Calico with an option for Calico Enterprise (3.13) -- for those with appropriate credentials.
+The stack provides the latest Rancher release (2.6.5) and Calico with an option for Calico Enterprise (3.13) -- for those with appropriate credentials.

 ## Up and Running